bxpana/Updraft/Lesson6/NOTES.md

 > - (): Used to pass parameters defined in the function’s signature (e.g., uint256 amount).
 > - {}: Used to pass optional transaction parameters like Ether (value), gas (gas), or sender (from), which are outside the function signature.

+- `txGasPrice` sets the tx.gasprice for the rest of hte txn

 ### Arrange, Act, Assert

 Way to think about setting up a test